sservaes/courses/Course_Project.md

 ### 2. Sample Mean versus Theoretical Mean.

 In order to answer the first question, the means are calculated for the distributions.
+Also a few plots are quickly made

 ```r